jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 but that's a bit more involved than we need for this post.)

-The problem, though is that while the code is more accessible to the uninitiated (they don't need to earn how to mak a BEM element, they can call a function).
+The problem, though is that while the code is more accessible to the uninitiated (they don't need to earn how to make a BEM element, they can call a function).
 What you actually end up with is not obvious, and that could slow things down.
 What if, for example, you want to manually check a hook has appeared on an element?
 You have to know what to expect.